Video Interview. PCN-TV,

 Original Music on Violin and Mandolin (Acoustic & Electric)

-Lisa A. Miles is a professional creative artist based in Pittsburgh, Pa.
+Lisa A. Miles is a creative artist and professional development adviser based in Pittsburgh, Pa.
 She received a B.A. in English from Youngstown State University, with an Applied Music minor and teaching certifications in two states.
-Lisa has been a professional in the Creative Arts and Professional Development for over 25 years, uniquely blending her interest and expertise in the arts, humanities, writing, self and professional development, and mental health.
-Lisa has composed, performed and produced music and cross-disciplinary pieces (including collaboration with Jungian therapists); researched and written two books; advises in self-development, works therapeutically and consults and lectures extensively.
+For over 25 years, Lisa has been uniquely blending her interest and expertise in the arts, humanities, writing, self and professional development, and mental health.
+She has composed, performed and produced music and cross-disciplinary pieces (including collaboration with Jungian therapists); researched and written two books; counsels in self-development, works therapeutically and consults and lectures extensively for business and nonprofits.

 As a violinist and conceptual artist since 1987, Lisa has been writing original music, often in collaboration with film, theatre, visual and movement artists.
 October 2011 brought her international CD release, NALADA on Ravello Records, new music label of PARMA Recording.
 Support for this came in part by the Joe Strummer Foundation for New Music.
 Lisa has been performing at select locations to celebrate this release, including at the acclaimed Cornelia Street Cafe in NYC’s Greenwich Village.
 She also played at storied, long-standing bastion for independent bands, Cedars Lounge in Youngstown, OH and at The Venue of Emerging Arts in Johnstown, PA.

 All of Lisa’s work has been featured on KDKA-TV‘s “Pgh.
 Today Live,” the PA Cable Channel, and she has had extensive interviews on various East Coast radio shows.
-Come spring 2013, Lisa has became affiliated as a Self-Development Coach with international wellness directory Liquic.com, and began management consulting with APR Associates in Pgh.
-As well, she’s now an invited regular staff writer for PsychCentral.com.
+Come spring 2013, Lisa has became affiliated as a Self-Development Coach with international wellness directory Liquic.com, and new management consulting small contracts in Pgh.
+As well, she became a contributing staff writer for PsychCentral.com.

 Lisa spoke April 2012 for the English Dept. at her Alma Mater, Youngstown State University, who sponsored an evening performance as well.
 She gave the Keynote Address at the Pa.
 Assn. of Rehab.
 Facilities’ Annual Conference 2009 in State College, PA on Creativity, Personal Power and the ‘Nature of Help’ for those physically and mentally disabled.
 She has twice facilitated, in clinical application, Creative Therapy/Professional Development workshops at the Defense & Veterans Brain Injury Center in Johnstown, PA., as well as presented twice for the Natl.
 Alliance. for Mental Illness in Harrisburg.